jerdog/gitpitch-xda-overview/PITCHME.md

 #HSLIDE
 ## In the beginning...

 - Began in Amsterdam Late 2003
-- Group of friends wanting to modify these "XDA" devices from O2
+- Group of friends wanting to modify these "XDA" devices from O2 <!-- .element: class="fragment" -->
-- Have undergone many a facelift over the years
+- Have undergone many a facelift over the years <!-- .element: class="fragment" -->

 #HSLIDE
 ## 2003 - 3000 users